rlhatcher/ronald-hatcher-dot-com/content/project/level-3/index.md

 ### Fins

-The fins are constructed using a core comprised of 3mm plywood laminted with carbon fibre.
+The fins are constructed using a core comprised of 3mm plywood laminated with carbon fibre.
 This core is "sandwiched" on both sides with 3mm plywood shaped to the profile of the original fin design shown here.

-The complete fin assembly is then lamiminated with fibreglass.
+The complete fin assembly is then laminated with fibreglass.
 The Vacuum bagging technique is used for all fin lamination to ensure optimal epoxy/cloth ratios.

-The intial design for the fins is provided here.
+The initial design for the fins is provided here.

 ![cad fins](fins_fusion.png)

+### Nocecone

+The nose cone is constructed using the method of shaping a foam core and wrapping with layers of fibreglass.

 ### Motor